dward2/BME547/syllabus.md

 ## Course Delivery

 ### Lecture
-Monday / Wednesday 11:45 am to 1:00 pm
+Wednesday / Friday  11:45 am to 1:00 pm
-Location:  Wilkinson 130
+Location:  Hudson Hall 212

 Attendance at lectures is an expectation of the course.

 Bringing a laptop computer for working in class is required for completion of in-class assignments.
 If this requirements causes any problems, please communicate with the instructor as soon as possible.